DiscoverAtlanta.com homepage

 Rock Steady

-Inspired by his cultural roots and his interest in travel and cooking, Haitian American entrepreneur Jacob Thomas created Rock Steady with restaurateur Joe Russo to celebrate the vibrant cuisines of the West Indies.
+Inspired by his cultural roots and his interest in travel and cooking, Haitian-American entrepreneur Jacob Thomas created Rock Steady with restaurateur Joe Russo to celebrate the vibrant cuisines of the West Indies.
 Diners can enjoy main courses such as Haitian whole fried snapper, spiced wild honey shrimp or oxtail pappardelle.
 Private dining is available.

 Located near Mercedes-Benz Stadium Paschal’s is an iconic local restaurant where civil rights leaders and business elites would meet during the civil rights struggle to discuss how to end segregation.
 It still serves some of the best fried chicken in town.